Max Muncy Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers, including Max Muncy (.231 on-base percentage in past 10 games, 89 points below season-long percentage), take on starting pitcher Mitch Keller and the Pittsburgh Pirates at Dodger Stadium, Monday at 10:10 PM ET.
+Max Muncy -- with an on-base percentage of .263 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Pittsburgh Pirates, with Luis Ortiz on the mound, on July 4 at 9:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Royals.
+He notched a home run while going 2-for-4 in his last game against the Pirates.

 Max Muncy Game Info & Props vs. the Pirates